Canine Oncology Clinical Trials

 Inclusion criteria:

-• Dogs with a single lung tumour (less than 5cm) interested in pursing CT scan and surgery
+• Dogs with a single lung tumour (less than 5cm) interested in pursuing CT scan and surgery

 Comparing the Use of Fluorescent Dyes in Surgery to Previously Reported Methods for Improving Lymph Node Staging in Dogs with Oral Cancer